Alabama Court Records

 AlabamaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on AlabamaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Alabama, inmate records comprise documents containing information about inmates in the state’s correctional facilities.
-Such records may include personal details such as names, fingerprints, photographs, criminal history, incarceration dates, and others.
-Inmate records provide up-to-date information about an inmate’s location and release date.
+In Alabama, inmate records contain information about inmates in the state’s correctional facilities.
+Such records may include personal details such as names, fingerprints, photographs, criminal history, incarceration dates, etc. Inmate records provide up-to-date information about an inmate’s location and release date.

-Typically, the Department of Corrections maintains information about inmates in all state facilities, including community work centers and private or out-of-state facilities.
+The Department of Corrections typically maintains information about inmates in all state facilities, including community work centers and private or out-of-state facilities.
 Sheriffs and local law enforcement maintain information about county jails and other local correctional facilities.
-When the court sentences offenders to more than one year in prison, such persons are incarcerated in state facilities.
+When the court sentences offenders to more than one year, such persons are incarcerated in state facilities.
 Offenders sentenced to no more than one year serve a sentence in county jails and other local facilities.

 Are Incarceration Records Public Information in Alabama?